GannettDigital/simulato/docs/_pages/bug-report-template.md

 toc: false
 ---

-Please use the following template when creating a bug [issue](https://github.com/GannettDigital/simulato/issues) in github
+Please use the following template when creating a bug [issue](https://github.com/GannettDigital/simulato/issues) in github.

 ## Description of What You Observed

 Provide a small description of the issue.
-What unexpected behavior is the bug producing, how is it effecting the normal flow of the code.
+What unexpected behavior is the bug producing, how is it affecting the normal flow of the code.

 ## Steps to Reproduce